apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 -  In an advanced Zone, ensure that at least one instance should be present before configuring a load balancer rule with AutoScale.
-Having one instance in the network ensures that the network is in implemented state for configuring AutoScale.
+Having one instance in the Network ensures that the Network is in implemented state for configuring AutoScale.